Pelendones/MADE-project/project/project-plan.md

 * URI: https://unfallatlas.statistikportal.de/
 * License: dl-de/by-2-0 https://www.govdata.de/dl-de/by-2-0

-GOVDATA provides a "Unfallatlas Deutschland" which can be transalted to "Accident Atlas Germany".
+GOVDATA provides a "Unfallatlas Deutschland" which can be translated to "Accident Atlas Germany".
 It provides a good dataset of accidents with personal injuries on the streets in Germany.